-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace can give off deadly carbon monoxide gas, but more than half don't do anything to stop it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners know that their furnace can give off deadly carbon monoxide gas, but more than half don't do anything to stop it from happening.

 “Carbon monoxide is a colorless odorless gas that can be surprisingly harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”